maarten-pennings/mRPM/arduino/README.md

 ## Introduction
-This project uses the Arduino IDE to compile and upload an image for the ESP8266.
+The mRPM project uses the Arduino development tools to generate a firmware image for the ESP8266.
+This document explains how to install and use the Arduino tools to compile and flash from the sources.
+There is another [document](../flash.md) that explains how to use a pre-compiled binary and flash that.

 The mRPM firmware consists of the following modules
  - mRPM, the main program
  - MAX7219_Dot_Matrix, a driver for the 4 x 8x8 dot matrix - by [Nick Gammon](https://github.com/nickgammon/MAX7219_Dot_Matrix)